nikhilraghav29/nikhilraghav29.github.io/_pages/about.md

 Welcome!
 I'm **Nikhil Raghav**, a PhD student in Computer Science affiliated with the [Institute for Advancing Intelligence (IAI), TCG CREST](https://www.tcgcrest.org/iai) and the [Department of Computer Science, RKMVERI University](https://cs.rkmvu.ac.in/), India.
 My research is focused on **speaker diarization**, spanning both offline and streaming settings, and explores a rich intersection of **deep learning**, **graph-based learning**, and **unsupervised clustering techniques**.

-Under the guidance of **Prof. Md Sahidullah** and **Swami Punyeshwarananda (formerly Prof. Vikas Reddy)**, I am developing self-tuning spectral clustering approaches and adaptive algorithms to enhance the robustness and accuracy of diarization systems.
+Under the guidance of **Md Sahidullah** and **Swami Punyeshwarananda (formerly Prof. Vikas Reddy)**, I am developing self-tuning spectral clustering approaches and adaptive algorithms to enhance the robustness and accuracy of diarization systems.

 ---

 ### Research Interests

-- Speaker Diarization (offline and streaming)
+- Speaker Diarization
 - Deep and classical clustering techniques
 - Graph-based learning for speech applications
 - Representation learning